g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

     </div>
 }
 ```
 The provided code snippet is a portion of a Yew component that outlines what a simple website looks like.
-The `html!` macro describes the HTML content that is displayed by the component.
+The `html!` macro describes the HTML content that is displayed.
 In this example, the `div` tag serves as a container of all the elements inside it.
 The header is given by an `h1` tag which reads “To-Do App” and thus becomes the title of its application.
 Here `input` means typing something in the to-do field only when you want to delete something from this field whenever there is one inside it which if pressed out will delete it from that particular category accordingly.
-Finally, there is `TodoList` part to which all to-do lists go in other words it is another Yew component written on other sections of the site’s code.
+Finally, there is `TodoList` part to which all to-do lists go in other words it is another Yew component written on different sections of the site’s code.

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_f787d527843a84f92a187df18e9abcf0.gif)

-Even though our existing output includes a user interface, we still require to integrate features for creating, updating, retrieving, and deleting items.
+Even though our existing output includes a user interface, we integrate features for creating, updating, retrieving, and deleting items.
 The next section will discuss these functionalities.

 ## Extending the To-Do List Application with API Calls
 To start getting into your Yew code, you will need a back-end service with which the front-end can communicate.
 This could be as simple as a REST API that handles CRUD (Create, Read, Update, Delete) operations for tasks.
 You could set this up using any server-side technology you’re comfortable with like [Rocket](https://rocket.rs/) (for Rust) similar to [Express](https://expressjs.com/) (for JavaScript).
 If you prefer simplicity, use a mock API service like `jsonplaceholder` or `json-server`.